StuartsProjects/StuartsProjects.github.io/_posts/2020-05-20-high-altitude-balloon-tracking-software-for-sx12xx-library-part-1.md

 I decided to test the run time of the tracker using small 100mAhr Lithium Polymer (LiPo) rechargeable batteries, the smaller capacity would make testing more practical.

-For the actual tracker transmitter I chose to use one of the Easy Mikrobus boards based on a Arduino Pro Mini, this makes for a very quick build of a tracker at low cost.
+For the actual tracker transmitter I chose to use one an Arduino Pro Mini board that takes my breadboard friendly modules, this makes for a very quick build of a tracker at low cost.
 The deep sleep current of this Pro Mini based board around 45uA.
 There is an ATmega 328P DIP based version of the board that has a deep sleep current of around 2.5uA.

 ![](/images/Tracker-with-UBLOX.jpg)